 The importance of these creeds is that they include the earliest message of the church following the death of Jesus.
 They reveal the most fundamental and central message of the early followers of Jesus.
 The significance of these creeds, then, can’t be understated, and they all have one theme – the death and resurrection of Jesus.

-Of particular importance is the language in 1 Corinthians 15:3-5.[v]
-The importance lies partially in the early date of the creed, which no scholar dates later than the mid-40s AD,[vi] and some date within a year or two from the death of Jesus[vii], even many very liberal scholars.[viii]
+Of particular significance is the creed in 1 Corinthians 15:3-5.[v]
+The importance lies partially in the early date of the creed, which no scholar dates later than the mid-40s AD,[vi] and some date it within a year or two from the death of Jesus[vii], even many very liberal scholars.[viii]
 Combine the very early date and the message itself, and the importance is obvious.

 The creed is a statement of the death, burial, resurrection and appearance of Jesus to His followers, and it can arguably be traced to within years (or less) of the events it recalls.
 That means the message of the resurrection of Jesus was not a legend that arose in the 2nd or 3rd Centuries, but was reported from the beginning.
-This assertion, which the early church stated as an historical fact, is also the centerpiece of the early church’s message.
+This assertion is the centerpiece of the early church’s message.

 Paul prefaces the recital of the creed by saying it is “of first importance”.
 Paul goes further to highlight the importance of this early message to the church when he says,

-if Christ has not been raised, then our preaching is in vain and your faith is in vain.
-We are even found to be misrepresenting God, because we testified about God that he raised Christ, whom he did not raise if it is true that the dead are not raised.
-For if the dead are not raised, not even Christ has been raised.
+[I]f Christ has not been raised, then our preaching is in vain and your faith is in vain.
+We are even found to be misrepresenting God, because we testified about God that he raised Christ, whom he did not raise if it is true that the dead are not raised….
 And if Christ has not been raised, your faith is futile and you are still in your sins.
 Then those also who have fallen asleep in Christ have perished.
 If in Christ we have hope in this life only, we are of all people most to be pitied.[ix]

-Though we may not be able to date the other potential creeds in the New Testament as definitively or as early as the 1st Corinthian 15 creed, all of the other creeds focus on the death and resurrection of Jesus. [xi] Even 1 Corinthians 11:23-29 focuses on the death and resurrection in recounting the Last Supper and ritual of communion that secures in our memories the foretelling and foreshadowing of the death of Jesus, sacrificing his body and blood for us, satisfying the justice of God, allowing the Father to raise him from death:
+Though we may not be able to date the other identified creeds in the New Testament as definitively or as early as the creed in 1st Corinthians, all of the other creeds focus on the death and resurrection of Jesus. [xi] Even 1 Corinthians 11:23-29 focuses on the death and resurrection in recounting the Last Supper and ritual of communion that secures in our memories the foretelling and foreshadowing of the death of Jesus, sacrificing his body and blood for us, satisfying the justice of God, allowing the Father to raise him from death:

 This is the central message of the church in the earliest years following the life, death and resurrection of Jesus, and this is the central message (or should be) of the church today.
 This is the Gospel, which is the power of salvation to everyone who believes.[xii]
 And the early creeds in the New Testament give us assurance that this same Gospel is the one that was preached from the beginning.